 Opportunity costs: Brand/reputational damage Market fallout and potential customer loss; in short, loss of income that might have otherwise been achieved in the absence of a security breach.

 In order to know how much they should spend on security, decision makers need to know how much a lack of security can cost the business – and what the most cost-effective solutions are.
 With a measure of research, the above costs can be estimated and modelled so that the best security investment decisions may be made.

 As a side note, within the broader context of ‘security convergence’, it makes good sense for an organisation to account for the costs of security breaches across its cyber, physical, and cyber-physical systems.
 Identify and treat the security risks to the organisation across the traditional digital-physical siloes, and account for the collective sum of your ‘Return on (cyber and physical) Security Investments’.

-But ROSI isn’t all about minimising loss and protecting profit; it’s also about understanding the potential for security systems to deliver value-add for organisations.
-In our fourth and final article in this series we’ll explore the ways in which security can be a strategic enabler for your business.
+But ROSI isn’t just about minimising loss and protecting profit; it’s also about understanding the potential for security systems to deliver value-add for organisations.
+In our fifth article in this series we’ll explore the ways in which security can be a strategic enabler for your business.